msfrisbie/egghead-angularjs/README.md

 inaccuracies in some of the videos, the correct, completely functional solutions are presented here.
 Testing is also implemented within the framework.

-I am working on the equivalent of the [RailsCasts](railscasts.com) ASCIIcasts for each of the videos, stay tuned!
+I am working on the equivalent of the [RailsCasts](http://railscasts.com) ASCIIcasts for each of the videos, stay tuned!

+All the individual sets of files for each video can be found in `app/lessons`.

 The application is build on top of the angular-seed stack, and setup is identical:

-## How to use angular-seed
+## How to set up egghead-angularjs

-Clone the angular-seed repository and start hacking...

 ### Running the app during development